Grow Your Accounting Business Online With WordPress

 - RSS feeds can be submitted to RSS directories

-- RSS provides various ways for your readers to receive your content (e.g. users can read the content on their mobile device using a feed reader)
+- There are a number of ways readers can receive your content (e.g. users can read the content on their mobile device using a feed reader)

-There are also benefits to providing information on your site from other websites, such as the fact that you don’t have to write, manage or update the content.
+There are also benefits to adding syndicated content to your site from other websites, such as the fact that you don’t have to write, manage or update the content.

-To find RSS feeds with useful content for your website, search online for tax-related government departments and industry bodies.
+You can find RSS feeds with loads of useful content for your website by visiting sites of relevant government departments or respected industry bodies.

-Below we have listed some exaples of feeds you may want to add to your site:
+Below we have listed some feeds you could consider adding to your accounting site:

 - Taxation Policy Center: http://www.taxpolicycenter.org/press/rss.cfm